TSS Earnslaw: History

-At the beginning of the twentieth century, New Zealand Railways (NZR) awarded a £20,850 contract to John McGregor and Company shipbuilders of Dunedin to build a steamship for Lake Wakatipu at their Otago foundry and engineering works.
-The Earnslaw was designed by naval architect Hugh McRae and was based on a Siemens-Martin steel hull design and using Kauri for the decking.
+At the beginning of the 20th century, New Zealand Railways (NZR) awarded a £20,850 contract to John McGregor and Company shipbuilders of Dunedin to build a steamship for Lake Wakatipu at their Otago foundry and engineering works.
+The Earnslaw was designed by naval architect Hugh McRae and was based on a Siemens-Martin steel hull design and using kauri for the decking.
 Propulsion was provided by twin coal-fired triple-expansion, jet-condensing, vertically inclined engines.
 The keel was laid on 4 July 1911.
 The ship was named after Mount Earnslaw, a 2889 m peak at the head of Lake Wakatipu.
 She was to be 51.2 m long, the biggest boat on the lake, and the largest steamship built in New Zealand.
 After construction was completed, she was dismantled, and all the 1/4 in steel hull plates were numbered for reconstruction.
 The parts were then loaded on to a goods train and transported across the South Island from Dunedin to Kingston at the southern end of Lake Wakatipu.